Japan spent record $42.8 bln in October interventions to prop up yen

 By Tetsushi Kajimoto

 A steep drop in the yen to a 32-year low of 151.94 JPY=EBS to the dollar on Oct.
-21 likely triggered the intervention on the first of those days.
+21 likely triggered the intervention, followed by another one on Oct.
+24.

 However, the amount was nearly double the 2.8 trillion yen Tokyo spent last month in its first yen-buying and dollar-selling intervention in more than two decades.
 The latest intervention records were registered from Sept.
 29 to Oct.
 27.